mLewisLogic/foursquare/readme.md

 What else would you like this library to do?
 Let me know.
 Feel free to send pull requests for any improvements you make.

 ### Todo
-* Get OAuth dance working (with unit tests)
+* Bring in new endpoints as they emerge
 * Test coverage for write methods
-* Bring in new endpoints as they emerge
 * Merchant-specific endpoints (someday)

 ## License